Plaque Findings in Healthy Relatives of Patients With Early CAD

 This study observes that otherwise healthy first-degree relatives of individuals with early-onset CAD have a markedly increased plaque burden, with an increased number of coronary segments with plaque, and an over five-fold increase in total plaque volume, noncalcified plaque volume, and low-density plaque volume compared to age- and gender-matched controls with chest pain undergoing CCTA.
 The lack of differences between groups in cardiovascular risk factors (including low-density lipoprotein levels) supports the use of family history as an important and independent risk factor for CAD.
 A full 70% of the relatives had coronary artery plaque (mostly nonobstructive), which would frequently not be identified by functional testing.
 It is unclear whether identification of coronary plaque in asymptomatic higher risk groups like this one changes treatment patterns or outcomes.

-Clinical Topics: Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Lipid Metabolism, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Nuclear Imaging, Hypertension
+Clinical Topics: Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Nuclear Imaging, Hypertension

 Keywords: Atherosclerosis, Body Mass Index, Cardiac Imaging Techniques, Chest Pain, Coronary Angiography, Coronary Artery Disease, Diabetes Mellitus, Hyperlipidemias, Hypertension, Lipoproteins, LDL, Myocardial Ischemia, Plaque, Atherosclerotic, Primary Prevention, Risk Factors, Tobacco Use, Tomography, X-Ray Computed